 Hiring at Tiqets: Building the team behind the fastest-growing Dutch startup16 min read

-Last month Tiqets was crowned the fastest-growing startup in the Netherlands by The Next Web and Adyen.
-To those who have kept an eye on this mobile ticketing platform, the news came by with little surprise.
+Last month, Tiqets was crowned the fastest-growing startup in the Netherlands by The Next Web and Adyen.
+To those who have kept an eye on this mobile ticketing platform, the news came with little surprise.
 Since its starting point, Tiqets has made very conscious and astute choices in business as well as in people.
 Tiqets’ impressive growth is its biggest validation.
 From 2014 to 2016, Tiqets has grown more than 3500%.
-They now operate with 40 FTE (full-time employees), and has a total of $5,5 million funding.
+They now operate with 40 FTE (full-time employees) and have a total of $5.5 million in funding.

 What kind of team in the world can achieve this much growth?
-In the following interview, Stephanie de Booij, HR Manager at Tiqets, shares with us the secrets of hiring the best people who drive Tiqets’ burgeoning business.
+In the following interview, Stephanie de Booij, HR Manager at Tiqets, shares with us the secrets of hiring at Tiqets: finding the best people who drive Tiqets’ burgeoning business.
 Some key points:

-- Two superb hiring advice for fast-growing startups
+- As well as two superb hiring tips for fast-growing startups!

 Useful links from the interview

-This interview with Stephanie de Booij, HR Manager at Tiqets, was conducted and condensed by Hagi Trinh and Melanie van der Storm from Recruitee.
+This interview with Stephanie de Booij on hiring at Tiqets was conducted and condensed by Hagi Trinh and Melanie van der Storm of Recruitee.

 Hagi Trinh: Congratulations on being the fastest-growing startup in the Netherlands!

 Hagi Trinh: Did it come as a surprise for you guys?